 Equity, Inclusivity and Diversity

-Menlo School strives to empower students to, in the words of our Mission Statement, “become ethical, responsible and engaged members of ever wider communities.”
-We care deeply about equity, inclusivity, and diversity, and we’re committed to getting it right.
+We care deeply about equity, inclusivity, and diversity, and we’re committed to empowering our students to, in the words of our Mission Statement, “become ethical, responsible and engaged members of ever wider communities.”

 How does Menlo define diversity?

 Menlo School is committed to being a heterogeneous and inclusive community.
 We believe students are better educated and prepared to succeed when the School community—students, families, faculty, administration, and staff—is diverse and inclusive.
 Diversity benefits the entire community by providing a wide range of perspectives and experiences.
 We embrace a broad definition of diversity: an inclusive community comprised of people with different racial, cultural, economic and religious backgrounds, as well as different gender identities and sexual orientations.
 In addition, we support students with a wide variety of interests, talents, physical abilities, personalities, and politics.

 Equity, Inclusivity and Diversity Committee (EIDC): Charge to the Committee

 The Equity, Inclusivity and Diversity Committee’s goal is to create a more inclusive community in all realms of the School, grounded in respect and appreciation for individual differences.
 The Committee seeks to provide programs and resources that enhance knowledge and encourage understanding of inclusivity.
 The Committee strives to provide leadership, dialogue, and resources for faculty, students, and families.
 The impetus for this work has come from every part of our community.

 - How do we measure growth?
 In what ways do we live our stated commitment to equity, inclusion, and diversity?

 - How does Menlo demonstrate that diversity = excellence?